Eutretauranosuchus: Locomotion, paleoenvironment and feeding

 Goniopholidid crocodilians, including Eutretauranosuchus, are widely categorized as semi-aquatic forms.
 Preserved specimens indicate Eutretauranosuchus are moderately sized with an average estimated weight of 50–60 kg.
 The size and length of Goniopholididae specimens found in the Morrison Formation, as well as striated teeth, support the hypothesis that Eutretauranosuchus were carnivorous, feeding on prey such as insects, fish, small reptiles, mammals and dinosaurs.
+Eutretauranosuchus exhibited low enamel δ^{44/40}Ca values, suggesting a piscivorous diet.

 Phylogenetic analysis

 E. delfsi is the only recognized species of Eutretauranosuchus.
 Other genera of Goniopholididae include Amphicotylus, Goniopholis, Sunosuchus, and Calsoyasuchus.

 The exact phylogenetic placement of Eutretauranosuchus remains ambiguous.
 Phylogenetic analysis by Smith et al. in 2010 provides evidence that Eutretauranosuchus, Calsoyasuchus and Sunosuchus are closely related, and these findings are widely supported.
 However, while many publications support the phylogenetic placement of Eutretauranosuchus within the family of Goniopholididae, there is debate over whether it is more closely related to Goniopholis or Sunosuchus.
 Alternatively, phylogenetic assessment by J.R.
 Foster in 2006 considers Eutretauranosuchus to be most closely related to Pholidosaurus and dyrosauridae, and belonging to a larger clade that includes Bernissartia, Eusuchians and Goniopholis.
 Further research is needed to clarify these disputes.

 Phylogenetic analysis by Allen (2012) claims that North American goniopholidid forms are monophyletic, excluding all other goniopholidids.
 It is proposed that this North America specific clade can be defined by channel-like, extremely elongated choanae that completely separate the palatines and that within this clade exists a further distinguished clade of the forms found in the Morrison Formation, which are defined by triangular prefrontals that rostrally extend past the lacrimals, preventing lacrimal contact with the nasals.

 A recent study re-evaluated evolutionary history in relation to the Triassic-Jurassic mass extinction event.
 It concluded that the basal phylogenetic positioning of the goniopholidid crocodylomorph Calsoyasuchus valliceps suggests a substantial number of ghost lineages that should exist at the base of the crocodylomorphs.
 Furthermore, they reported an increase in crocodylomorph disparity across the Triassic-Jurassic boundary, which suggests there was rapid radiation of adaptation among crocodylomorphs.
 They hypothesize this was a result of the extinction's "decimation" of pseudosuchian and tetrapod lineages.
 The study concludes that the extinction was important for the evolutionary success of Goniopholididae.

 A phylogenetic analysis by Brandelise de Andrade et al. is shown in the following cladogram: